ga4gh-rnaseq/schema/rnaget.md

 | `featureID`        | string    | Optional | ID of feature this threshold corresponds to |
 | `featureName`      | string    | Optional | Name of feature this threshold corresponds to |

-For each threshold tuple the request SHOULD provide only one of `featureID` or `featureName`.
-If none of these are provided the query will return all samples containing 1 or more features satisfying the `threshold` value and condition (min or max).
+For each threshold tuple the request MUST provide only one of `featureID` or `featureName`.

 #### Sample `threshold`